Nintendo hopes to win back customers with launch of new Switch console

 TOKYO, March 3, Kyodo

-Nintendo Co. launched worldwide its new Switch game console Friday as it looks to revitalize its struggling console business amid fierce competition with rivals and an ever-growing mobile gaming market.
+Nintendo Co. launched its new Switch game system in several major markets Friday as it looks to revitalize its struggling console business amid fierce competition with rivals and an ever-growing mobile gaming sector.

-Nintendo is rolling out the new platform, billed as a combination of a home device experience and a portable entertainment system, in Japan, the United States, Europe, Australia and other countries.
+Nintendo is rolling out the new platform, billed as combining a home device experience with a portable entertainment system, in Japan, the United States, Europe, Australia and other countries.

-The device's global debut follows the successes of last summer's smash-hit Pokemon Go smartphone game and the release of "Super Mario Run" in December, the company's side-scrolling adventure mobile game.
+The device's global debut follows the successes of last summer's smash-hit Pokemon Go smartphone game and the December release of side-scrolling mobile adventure game "Super Mario Run."

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.